wthayer/documents/docs/BR.md

 ## 9.10 Term and termination

 ### 9.10.1 Term
+No stipulation.

 ### 9.10.2 Termination
+No stipulation.

 ### 9.10.3 Effect of termination and survival
+No stipulation.

 ## 9.11 Individual notices and communications with participants
+No stipulation.

 ## 9.12 Amendments

 ### 9.12.1 Procedure for amendment
+As specified in the CA/Browser Forum Bylaws at https://cabforum.org/bylaws.

 ### 9.12.2 Notification mechanism and period
+As specified in the CA/Browser Forum Bylaws at https://cabforum.org/bylaws.

 ### 9.12.3 Circumstances under which OID must be changed
+No stipulation.

 ## 9.13 Dispute resolution provisions
+No stipulation.

 ## 9.14 Governing law
+No stipulation.

 ## 9.15 Compliance with applicable law
+The CA SHALL at all times:
+1. Issue Certificates and operate its PKI in accordance with all law applicable to its business and the Certificates it issues in every jurisdiction in which it operates; and
+2. Be licensed as a CA in each jurisdiction where it operates, if licensing is required by the law of such jurisdiction for the issuance of Certificates.

 ## 9.16 Miscellaneous provisions

 ### 9.16.1 Entire agreement
+No stipulation.

 ### 9.16.2 Assignment
+No stipulation.

 ### 9.16.3 Severability
 If a court or government body with jurisdiction over the activities covered by these Requirements determines that the performance of any mandatory requirement is illegal, then such requirement is considered reformed to the minimum extent necessary to make the requirement valid and legal.
 This applies only to operations or certificate issuances that are subject to the laws of that jurisdiction.
 The parties involved SHALL notify the CA / Browser Forum of the facts, circumstances, and law(s) involved, so that the CA/Browser Forum may revise these Requirements accordingly.

 ### 9.16.4 Enforcement (attorneys' fees and waiver of rights)
+No stipulation.

 ### 9.16.5 Force Majeure
+No stipulation.

 ## 9.17 Other provisions
+No stipulation.